jeankueo/Thea/README.md

 - [ ] contact Kindergarten
 - [ ] contact Kinderartzt (for U3 termine)
 - [ ] ? apply for passport / id ?
 Rathaus?
-- [ ] earring piecing only hospital provide the service
+- [ ] earring piecing only if hospital provide the service

 ### Kindergeld
 - [information about Kindergeld](https://www.arbeitsagentur.de/familie-und-kinder/infos-rund-um-kindergeld)